When Amazon Sellers Should Take Amazon to Arbitration:

 Amazon stipulates that all of your issues are to be resolved in arbitration.
-Despite that, a lot of the time they will still try to avoid arbitration because they just want to remove the seller and try and keep your money.
+Despite that, a lot of the time, they will still try to avoid arbitration because they just want to remove the seller and try and keep your money.
 We are here to not let that happen.
-We send out a paper that says we demand to go to the hearing and arbitrate it with you.
+Our team sends out a paper that says we demand to go to the hearing and arbitrate it with you.

-We sit one on one with clients and figure out exactly what goes into this demand for arbitration.
-We can highlight how you have been a consistent seller, how you have excellent reviews, etc. We take the fight right to Amazon and take the decisions out of their hands.
-The demand for arbitration is the very first step.
-We work with the seller, identify what the issues are, and make sure that the arguments we make are persuasive.
+We’ll sit with clients and figure out exactly what goes into this demand for arbitration.
+In other words, we’ll highlight how you’ve been a consistent seller, how you have excellent reviews, etc. We work with the seller, identify what the issues are, and make sure the arguments we make are persuasive.